 Bounce rate can matter when you are trying to get a better idea of how your customers interact with specific pieces of content on your site.
-It can help you understand what types of things you may need to perform to improve it, such as maybe moving a form up on a page, adding CTAs, or even adding more copy.
+It can help you understand what types of things you may need to perform to improve it, such as potentially moving a form up on a page, adding call-to-action graphics, or even adding more engaging copy.

 But to some, it doesn’t!
 Ahrefs did a good job at proving this in their bounce rate blog post that included this example:

 As you can see, while campaigns #1 and #6 have the best bounce rates, campaign #5 actually had the highest conversion rate at 5.02%.

 Not always.
 Sometimes, it can mean that your page’s content answers a user’s question quickly and no other action is necessary by them.
 However, this is of course not applicable to every business type or piece of page content.

 Keep in mind that the average bounce rate depends a lot on the industry you’re in and where your traffic specifically comes from.
 We would suggest performing some in-depth analysis on your industry standards before making any major changes to your site.